Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

 different function calls distinguishable with respect to their purpose and parameterisation.
 Check out the following example:

-At first, we apply some flagging functions to mark anomalies, at first, without usage of the ``label`` keyword
+At first, we apply some flagging functions to mark anomalies without usage of the ``label`` keyword:

 .. doctest:: exampleLabel